MichaelStott/KivMob/docs/tutorials.rst

     if __name__ == "__main__":
         InterstitialTest().run()

-Rewarded Video Ads
+Rewarded Video
 -------------------

-Rewarded video ads can be watched by the user in exchange for in-app rewards.
-Callback functionality can be handled with a class that implements the RewardedListenerInterface.
+Ads the user may view in exchange for in-app rewards.
+Callback functionality can be handled with a class implementing RewardedListenerInterface.

 .. code-block:: python